 Almost every time I go for a walk, I see something new.
 Like a real rotating art gallery collection.
 Just yesterday I spotted this bright red tribute to front-line workers, a new addition to Noble Street.

-The city’s art galleries are opening again, with distancing protocols.
-You can take your car for an expensive drive-in Van Gogh experience.
+The city’s art galleries are open again.
+You can visit an expensive drive-in Van Gogh experience.
 But for now, I’m sticking to the streets.

 Do you have a favourite mural or artwork in your neighbourhood?
 I’d love to hear about it in the comments below.